The Gift (Celine Dion song)

-"The Gift" is a song by Canadian singer Celine Dion from the soundtrack album, Love Again (2023).
-It was written by James G. Morales, Matt Morales, Dave Rodriguez, Tina Parol and Jason Wade, and produced by the American production team The Elev3n.
-The uptempo track received positive reviews from music critics and peaked at number two on the sales and radio charts in Quebec.
+"The Gift" is a song by Canadian singer Celine Dion from the soundtrack album Love Again (2023).
+Written by members of The Elev3n with Tina Parol and Jason Wade, and produced by the group, the track appears in the film's opening sequence.
+It received positive critical notices and reached number two on both the sales and radio charts in Quebec.

 Background and release

-After releasing Courage in 2019 and embarking on the Courage World Tour, Dion joined the cast of the American romantic comedy-drama film directed by James C. Strouse, Love Again.
-Principal photography began in October 2020 and ended in early 2021.
-Dion recorded five new songs for the film, including "Love Again" released on 13 April 2023, her first new music in four years and since she revealed in December 2022 that she has been struggling with stiff-person syndrome.
-The second song, "I'll Be" was released on 5 May 2023.
-"The Gift" was released on the Love Again soundtrack on 12 May 2023.
-It was used in the opening sequence of the film.
-"The Gift" was written by The Elev3n (James G. Morales, Matt Morales, Dave Rodriguez), Tina Parol and Jason Wade, and produced by The Elev3n.
-In 2019, they also wrote and produced "Soul", which was recorded by Dion for her previous album, Courage and included on its Japanese edition.
-On 10 January 2020, "Soul" was released worldwide on music digital and streaming services.
+After releasing Courage in 2019 and beginning the Courage World Tour, Dion joined the cast of the American romantic comedy‑drama Love Again, directed by James C. Strouse.
+Filming began in October 2020 and concluded in early 2021.

+Dion recorded five new songs for the film, including "Love Again", released on 13 April 2023.
+It was her first new material in four years and followed her December 2022 announcement that she had been diagnosed with stiff-person syndrome.
+A second track, "I'll Be", followed on 5 May 2023.

+"The Gift" was issued as part of the Love Again soundtrack on 12 May 2023.
+It appears in the film's opening sequence.
+The song was written by The Elev3n, together with Tina Parol and Jason Wade, and produced by the group.

+In 2019, the same team wrote and produced "Soul", recorded by Dion for Courage and included on the Japanese edition of the album.
+"Soul" was released worldwide on digital and streaming platforms on 10 January 2020.

 Critical reception

-Entertainment Focus named "The Gift" an unexpectedly uptempo moment, the kind of which Dion experimented with on her Courage album.
+Entertainment Focus described "The Gift" as an unexpectedly upbeat moment, comparable to the direction Dion explored on Courage.

 Commercial performance

-After the soundtrack's release, "The Gift" debuted and peaked at number two on the Quebec sales chart.
-As "The Gift" became popular on the radio in Quebec, it also entered the radio chart at number eight in early June 2023 and peaked at number two in the first week of July 2023.
+Following the soundtrack's release, "The Gift" debuted and peaked at number two on the Quebec Digital Sales chart.
+As it gained radio airplay in Quebec, the song entered the Radio chart at number eight in early June 2023 and later rose to number two in the first week of July 2023.